-This would mean that the FPN will come from boundary point for BM unit, its effect will be at several boundary points, and the SO will get a final PN but not a schedule because there is a controllability issue.
-Any instruction sent will be relevant to the FPN, and the operational metering will tell the SO what is or isn't being delivered.
-In terms of who supplies the FPN - this should come from the owner of the BMU - this can be done by the individual party or via a 3rd party.
-Then, for the qualification process there must be evidence that the individual party can respond to an instruction with a caveat that this obligation to provide data would be on the supplier.
+This would mean that the FPN will come from boundary point for BM unit, its effect will be at several boundary points, the SO will then get a final PN but not a schedule because there is a controllability issue.
+Any instruction sent will be relevant to the FPN, the operational metering will tell the SO that what is or isn't being delivered.
+In terms of who supplies the FPN - this should come from the owner of the BMU - this can be done by the individual party or via 3rd party.
+Then for the qualification process there must be evidence that the individual party can respond to an instruction caveating that this would be the supplier's burden to provide.